ballerina-platform/openapi-connectors/openapi/themoviedb/Package.md

 ## Module Overview

-The The Movie Database (TMDB) connector consume the data exposed in https://developers.themoviedb.org/3/.
+The Movie Database (TMDB) connector consume the data exposed in https://developers.themoviedb.org/3/.
 It is currently supporting the following operations.

 - getPopularMovies
 - getUpcomingMovies